JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

     Default: empty list.

 - Buddy pair identification:

+  - :code:`num_levels`: Number of levels.
+Optional parameter.

+    This would not be specified for surface fields.
+It should be set to 1 for single level fields and be set to >1 for multi-level fields (i.e. corresponding to the number of levels).

   - :code:`search_radius`: Maximum distance between two observations that may be classified as buddies, in km.
 Default: 100 km.